Kelly Mitchell, Queen of the Gypsy Nation: Death and legacy

 She died in labor, during the birth of her 14th or 15th child, in Coatopa, Alabama, but was buried in Meridian.
 Her body was kept on ice for about six weeks, to allow for the news to be disseminated to various groups of Romani in the Southeast and give them time to come to Meridian.
 A service was held in St. Paul's Episcopal Church; 20,000 people attended her funeral.
-She is buried with her husband, Emil, and the cemetery became the final resting place for many other Roma, including her successor, Flora.
+She is buried with her husband, Emil, who died in 1942.
+The cemetery later became the final resting place for many other Roma, including her successor, Flora.

-Legacy

 Tens of thousands of people visit her grave each year.
 Various myths have been spread about her and her grave--that the coffin was made out of gold, that a huge sum of money would have been buried with her, and multiple attempts have been made to rob her grave.

 Roma people were often stereotyped as fortunetellers, and some of Mitchell's relatives who live in Meridian practice the profession, though it is illegal to do so within Meridian city limits.
 Sandy Mitchell, who claims to be a relative of Kelly Mitchell, and his family members have practiced tarot and palm reading for decades, just outside city limits.
 In 2011, Jennifer Jacob Brown from the Meridian Star reported that the ACLU had started a case against the city; the ordinance was lifted in August 2011.